 Staying warm can help your muscles loosen up and relax, instead of cramping up and causing intense period pain.
 Try cuddling up with a warm water bottle, wearing sweats, or snuggling under the duvet.

 Staying hydrated also helps counteract extreme period pain.
 Bloating can make period pain feel more intense.
 Drinking lots of water reduces bloating by flushing out excess retained liquid from your body.
 Be sure to increase your water consumption during your period for some extra relief.

-Having a heavy, painful period – though an all-around unpleasant experience – is just a regular part of being a menstruating human being.
+Having a heavy, painful period – though an all-around unpleasant experience – can be just a regular part of being a menstruating human being.
 ALWAYS Ultra sanitary towels come in a whole range of sizes and absorbencies for 100% leakage protection no matter how heavy or painful your period.
-ALWAYS Ultra turn menstrual liquid into gel and gel can’t leak, so you stay dry, comfortable, and confident on your period.
+ALWAYS Ultra pads turn menstrual liquid into gel and gel can’t leak, so you stay dry, comfortable, and confident on your period.

-It’s the pits, yes.
-But take comfort in the fact that it’s something that half the population experiences.
+Take comfort in the fact that it’s something that half the population experiences.
 It means you’re growing up.
 Pick out the right ALWAYS Ultra pad for your flow, grab some chocolate and some crisps, and cuddle up on the couch in your sweats with the rest of us.